hungcq/knowledge-repo/IT/blockchain/the-basics-of-bitcoins-and-blockchains.md

 - Questions to ask about blockchain technology:
   - Which blockchain?
   - Public or private one?
-  - What data is represented on the blockchain and what data is ‘off-chain?’
+  - What data is represented on the blockchain and what data is "off-chain"?
   - What do the tokens represent?
   - When a token is passed from one party to another what does this mean in real life?
   - What happens if a private key is lost or copied?
 Is this acceptable?
   - Are all parties comfortable with the data that is being passed around the network?
   - How will upgrades be managed?
-  - What’s in the blocks?
+  - What's in the blocks?
   - Public blockchains:
     - Will all parties run nodes or will some trust others?
     - If the blockchain is backlogged (bottleneck), what impact might have this have on users?